timhughes/vagrant_ansible_okd4/README.md

     journalctl -b -f -u bootkube.service

-Start the rest of the machines
+## Control Plan systems and Workers
+Start the rest of the machines.
+This requires 3 control plane (*cp*) systems and at least 2 *worker* systems.
+The following commands will start these up three of each.

     vagrant up /cp[0-9]/